-Drivers in New York City and the surrounding burroughs are well-known for driving aggressively.
-Whether it’s traffic congestion, busy schedules, or simply a lack of patient for needing to cooperate with other drivers on the road, aggressive driving practices such as tailgaiting, speeding, and refusing to yield right-of-way to other drivers or even pedestrians can cause a tragic accident within seconds.
+Drivers in New York City and the surrounding boroughs are well-known for driving aggressively.
+Whether it’s traffic congestion, busy schedules, or simply a lack of patience for needing to cooperate with other drivers on the road, aggressive driving practices such as tailgating, speeding, and refusing to yield the right-of-way to other drivers or even pedestrians can cause a tragic accident within seconds.

 Driving under the influence of drugs or alcohol:

 According to the Centers for Disease Control (CDC), impaired driving claims the lives of 29 people every day in the United States.
 Many of these are innocent victims just going about their daily lives when the irresponsible choice of someone else cost them their life.
 The statute of limitations in New York gives you two years from the date of death of a family member to initiate a wrongful death lawsuit in addition to the three years it grants to those who have sustained serious injuries due to another person’s impaired driving.